-Most of them aren’t even MBAs or CFA certified.
-It’s acceptable to learn on the job but sometimes, the firm hires less qualified and less skilled individuals to control company costs.
+Most of them aren’t even MBA or CFA certified.
+It’s acceptable to learn on the job, but sometimes, the firm hires less qualified and less skilled individuals to control company costs.

-This, in turn, poses the firm customers at risk because the customers/investors are relying on the analytical abilities of the sell-side researcher.
+This, in turn, poses the firm customers at risk because the customers/investors rely on the analytical abilities of the sell-side researcher.

-Therefore, given the fact that some firms engage in flawed recruitment drives, it is very easy to enter the job market but the redeeming factor is that ultimately, one needs to prove their skills and analytical abilities to make a successful career as a sell-side research analyst.
+Therefore, given the fact that some firms engage in flawed recruitment drives, it is very easy to enter the job market.
+Still, the redeeming factor is that one needs to prove their skills and analytical abilities to make a successful career as a sell-side research analyst.

 To become a top-class equity research analyst, you have to be yourself.
 Be more of yourself and start polishing your skills.
 Many people are working on it.
 And you as well?

-Hope this article gave you a clear distinction between buy-side and sell-side in finance domain.
+I hope this article gave you a clear distinction between the buy-side and sell-side in the finance domain.
 If you have any questions, please feel free to write back.